 Shanghai is a first-class city where the modern world sits with the old worlds of east and west in a fascinating fusion with flair and vibrancy.
 Its popular charm rests on glitzy skylines and fancy arts of different mediums widely known from favored Instagram feeds and Facebook posts.
 Have you seen the sponsored ads of Fashion week?
 Art museums hosting famous names like Andy Warhol?
 Dolce and Gabbana’s recent debacle?
 Celebrities endless parties?

-Ancient Asian towns made popular by Chinese Hollywood movies blends with old European quarters in a harmonized urban setting unbothered by the growing flush of modern skyscrapers.
+Ancient Asian towns made popular by Chinese Hollywood movies blend with old European quarters in a harmonized urban setting unbothered by the growing flush of modern skyscrapers.
 These are all within the perimeter of the City of Shanghai that is 60 times as big as Paris, eight times as New York and four times as London.

 There’s not much spotlight geared on Shanghai’s old towns, historical avenues and its culinary prowess.
 I was expecting it to be just like any vibrant capital city in modern Asia.
 Something like Hong Kong or Singapore.
 But, there’s more to it than the echoes of millennial feeds and curated posts that one has to see and experience.